What is the LPA program?

 And one LPA in training - Shane Reed

-If you have any questions about the LPA program please contact Pr.
-Greg or go to the Montana Synod website
+If you have any interest in the program please contact the Montana Synod website